igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 # ⚠️ RISKS AND CRITICAL DEPENDENCIES

 1. **Cross-chain security (ISM) = risk #1** — the entire remote treasury depends on the security of Hyperlane messages.
 Requires a strong ISM, limits, timelocks, and auditing.
 Bridges are the industry's biggest hack target.
 2. **Execution vs. resources** — TC does not have Ethereum/Celestia's R&D budget.
-Six simultaneous pillars guarantee failure. **Brutal focus is mandatory.**
+Too many simultaneous pillars guarantee failure. **Brutal focus is mandatory.**
 3. **Building DA from scratch is high technical risk** — TC has no DA today; integrating Evolve into the L1 (blobs, DAS, light clients, availability guarantees) is heavy engineering.
 And the DA market is mature and cheap (Celestia/EigenDA).
 It only wins as an integrated niche package, never as generic DA.
 4. **Cheap fees as a hook** — race to the bottom; it must be a consequence, not an argument.
-5. **Stablecoin contagion** — the 22 cannot be pure second-degree collateral; they require segregated backing and PoR per currency.
-6. **UST reputation** — any new stablecoin carries the historical weight; radical transparency is mandatory.
-7. **Regulatory risk** — stablecoins (custody/licenses) and staking-with-revenue (LUNC as a security) need legal structuring before code.
+5. **Regulatory risk** — staking-with-revenue (LUNC as a security) needs legal structuring before code.
-8. **Treasury governance** — without custody in audited contracts, limits, and accountability, it becomes a capture risk.
+6. **Treasury governance** — without custody in audited contracts, limits, and accountability, it becomes a capture risk.
-9. **Dependence on dev talent** — the whole thesis depends on attracting and retaining engineers.
+7. **Dependence on dev talent** — the whole thesis depends on attracting and retaining engineers.
 Without it, it's just a PDF.

 ---